PrantoshB/RSM-Mathematics-Exhibition-2022/README.md

 # 📖 Capstone-Project: RSM Mathematics Exhibition 2022 <a name="about-project"></a>

-This project is all about a Mathematics Exhibition in a University.
-People can visit the website to see the details of the program.
+A web application for RSM Mathematics Exhibition 2022 that allow users to get information about the program.

 [Loom Video Presentation](https://www.loom.com/share/663d7067ef014f298ad487d2e6df6296)